Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/01-how-uniswap-oracles-work.md

 For a good description of the solution introduced in Uniswap V2, see the section on price oracles in the [Uniswap V2 Overview](/blog/uniswap-v2/#price-oracles).

+In summary, Uniswap V2 introduces a pair of variables, `price0CumulativeLast`, and `price1CumulativeLast`, that store the prices of `token0` and `token1` respectively, weighted by how long they were observed for the life of each pair.
+These variables can be used to build price oracles by observing the differences over different time periods.

 ## Manipulation resistance

 The cost of manipulating the price for a specific time period can be roughly estimated as the